Rabbit Hay Requirement Calculator

 Reduce pellet portions, try different hay types, and offer fresh batches regularly.

-Low hay consumption can cause GI stasis, dental problems, and obesity.
+It can lead to GI stasis, dental overgrowth, and obesity.